jeremy-donson/first-github-team-sandbox/react-dev-lessons/Starting_React4Windows.md

 # Start Developing with React on Windows OS

 Author: Calixte S.

 Email Address: simeoncalixte@gmail.com

+Estimated Time to Complete: 10 minutes.

-		React is probably one of the hottest languages currently floating around in the app development world and sometimes just figuring out where to start with a new language can be tiring and confusing.
+>>React is one of the hottest languages currently floating around in the app development world and sometimes just figuring out where to start with a new language can be tiring and confusing.
 So to save you the pain I am  documenting my exprience with React, listing successful paths to using React and its marrying parts on Windows OS step by step.
 Other operating systems steps may vary so be cautious.